Bon Ami Company: Faultless Starch Books

 The 'Faultless Starch Books' were a line of primers that were given to early purchasers of the product from the 1890s.
 They were used as a marketing technique by John Nesbitt.
 Thirty-six of the books were published from the 1890s to the 1930s, including such children's staples as the ABC book, Little Red Riding Hood, and The Ant and Grasshopper, to name a few.

 Headquarters

 Faultless Brands is located in Kansas City, Missouri, USA.

 1800s to 2008

-The original Faultless Starch Company plant was rebuilt after the flood of 1903 in the West Bottoms area of Kansas City.
-As the company grew and required more space, the plant was expanded at the existing site at 1025 West Eighth Street.
+The original Faultless Starch Company plant was located in the West Bottoms area of Kansas City but was destroyed in the flood of 1903.
+It was rebuilt nearby, at 1025 West Eighth Street, as a six-story building designed by local architecture firm Shepard and Farrar.

+As the company grew and required more space, the plant continued to expand at the existing site at 1025 West Eighth Street.
 In 1968, it was apparent that the business had outgrown its office space within the plant building.
 The New England Building, constructed in 1887 (the year Faultless was founded), was purchased.
 The company offices moved into the building at Ninth and Wyandotte Streets in 1978.
 In 1991, the company moved its offices to the River Market district of Kansas City.

 The company moved to its current headquarters in 2009.